 The application period for COVID-19 Learning & Leadership Grants is now closed.
 All grantees will be notified of their status by the end of September.
+For more information about our current Learning & Leadership grant opportunities click here.

 In response to the Covid-19 pandemic, the NEA Foundation is providing funding to support educators responding to educational needs and concerns related to the Covid-19 pandemic.
 All applications submitted for this funding should address how the applicant(s) would use grant funds to prepare themselves, their colleagues, their students or school community to adapt to educational challenges experienced or expected due to the ongoing impact of the Covid-19 pandemic, for example: